VioletBitKitten/VTuberVoice/README.md

 ## TODO

 * Create Unit tests. `In Progress.`
+* Sometimes when quitting VTV there is an exception updating the config file.
 * Find a way to handle Control-C. This is proving difficult.
 As far as I can tell I would have to use the Crt and Keyboard Units, which pose other issues.
 * For some reason the default output device is not used.
 Find a way to identify the default audio output device.
 Backport the change to the SAPI library.
 * Expand the interactive user interface.